ObeoNetwork/M2Doc/ref-doc/nightly/m2doc_service_semanticbrowserservices.md

 * myComponentPort.getRequiredInterfaces()
   * the Sequence of required interfaces for the given ComponentPort

-## org.polarsys.capella.core.data.capellacore.CapellaElement.getRequirements() : Sequence{org.polarsys.capella.common.data.modellingcore.TraceableElement}

-Returns the Sequence of requirements for the given CapellaElement.

-### Parameter

-* **value**: the CapellaElement

-### Example

-* myCapellaElement.getRequirements()
-  * the Sequence of requirements for the given CapellaElement

 ## org.polarsys.capella.core.data.cs.Interface.getRequirers() : Sequence{org.polarsys.capella.core.data.fa.ComponentPort}

 Returns the Sequence of requirers for the given Interface.